 In 2010 we applied for funding from "Parks for People", a joint initiative between the Heritage Lottery Fund and the Big Lottery Fund.
 We were overjoyed to receive £60,000 to help us put a full-scale plan together.

 From May 2011 until August 2012, our engineers looked closely at the structures; our architects drew up ideas; our researchers found out about the history of the gardens; and we consulted local residents, businesses, staff and students.
 Finally we submitted our bid for £600,000 from the "Parks for People" fund.

 In December 2012, we got the great news that our bid had been successful.
-We have now appointed our design team who are putting together the detailed specifications.
-These will form part of the tender which will be advertised to building and landscape contractors later this year.
-Once a contractor has been appointed, work will start in the autumn of 2013.
+Cornwall-based CEC were appointed to design the scheme carefully following the original 1911 designs for the gardens.
+Local contractors Ryearch won the tender and began work in December 2013 and are due to complete the restoration in May 2014.
+There will be a formal opening of the gardens on 13 June 2014.
 The capital works in the gardens and reservoir will cost up to £1.2 million.
 In addition, £200,000 will be spent over 5 years on an Activity Plan to involve the community in a variety of events and projects.

 Our vision is to restore the site as an accessible, welcoming haven for people and wildlife, in keeping with its Victorian character.

 Architect's view of Drake's Place showing options for improvement.
 As part of the public consultation, people were invited to say which of the blue options they felt were more important.
 To see the results of the consultation, to which we received over 700 responses, see the report.